aharoJ/aharoJ/README.md

 <table><tr><td valign="top" width="50%">

 - An open source advocate, committed to sharing my knowledge and expertise with the community.
-- My open source materials, including documentation, code, projects, and resources, cover a range of topics.
-- Also includes machine learning, deep learning, hacking, multi-modular use, frameworks, data structures, algorithms, and more.
 - I am excited to contribute to the growth of the open source movement and help others learn and grow in their own careers.
 <!-- MID -->
 </td><td valign="top" width="50%">